taehyounpark/queryosity/docs/pages/guide.md

 @endcpp

 The set of variations active in nodes can be checked as they are propagated through the dataflow.
-After the dust settles, the nominal and each varied result of a query can be accessed individually.
+After everything, the varied results of a query can be accessed by the variation names.

 @cpp
 // check variations